Larpoux/tau_doc/pages/fs/fs_guides/guides_fs_on_web.md

 ---
 # Flutter Sound on Web

-Flutter Sound is now supported by Flutter Web \(with some limitations\).
-Please [go to there](flutter_sound_install.html#flutter-web) to have informations on how to setup your App for web.
+Flutter Sound is now supported by Flutter Web.

-You can play with [this live demo on the web](pages/flutter-sound/web_example/index.html).
+You can play with [this live demo on the web](/tau\/fs\/live\/index.html).

 ```dart
 NoSuchMethodError: tried to call a non-function, such as null: 'dart.global.newRecorderInstance'